House of Wax (1953 film): Initial reception

-Early reviews of the film were mostly mixed to negative.
-Variety was positive, writing: "This picture will knock 'em for a ghoul.
+Contemporary reviews of the film were mixed.
+On the positive end, Variety enjoyed the movie, writing: "This picture will knock 'em for a ghoul.
 Warners' House of Wax is the post-midcentury Jazz Singer.
 What the freres and Al Jolson did to sound, the Warners have repeated in third dimension."
 Harrison's Reports called the film "a first-class thriller of its kind", and "the best 3-D picture yet made", though the reviewer felt that "the added value of depth is not significant enough to warrant the annoyance of viewing the proceedings through the polaroid glasses, and that the picture would have been as much of a chiller if shown in the standard 2-D form, and probably even a greater thriller if shown on a wide screen."
-The Monthly Film Bulletin wrote that, as a 3D film, it was "a smoother effort than its predecessors, obviously made with more care and less tiring to the eyes", but that, "[i]n all but technical respects, the film is a childish and inept piece of work."
+The Hollywood Reporter appraised it enthusiastically, "The "House of Wax proves once and for all that true stereo combined with perfect color and directional sound is truly a visionary new and exciting medium.
+A medium which gives the audience the sensation of being closer to the action — the feeling of an eye witness to the events unfolding.
+Which is why House of Wax is great entertainment, an exciting, diverting thriller.
+It will bring millions of new and old customers to the box office, and run up a multi-million dollar gross for its producer-distributors."

-Bosley Crowther of The New York Times found the film "disappointing", writing: "This picture, apart entirely from the fact that it is baldly, unbelievably antique in its melodramatic plot and style, shows little or no imagination in the use of stereoscopic images and nothing but loudness and confusion in the use of so-called stereoscopic sound.
+Conversely, Bosley Crowther of The New York Times found the film "disappointing", writing: "This picture, apart entirely from the fact that it is baldly, unbelievably antique in its melodramatic plot and style, shows little or no imagination in the use of stereoscopic images and nothing but loudness and confusion in the use of so-called stereoscopic sound.
 The impression we get is that its makers were simply and solely interested in getting a flashy sensation on the screen just as fast as they could."
 Richard L. Coe of The Washington Post wrote: "It's supposed to be a horror movie and it's horrible alright...
 The novelty has some appeal especially through its long shots into depths, but there is also a feeling of limitations once what novelty there passes.
 Then it is we go back to the gaga script devised by Crane Wilbur from a story which served one of the early talking films and one is inclined to shudderingly ask: Are we to go through all that again?"
 John McCarten of The New Yorker also hated the film, writing that he thought it had "set the movies back about forty-nine years.
 It could have set them back further if there had been anything earlier to set them back to", and concluding that "when Mr. Price started clumping around and choking ladies with knots that wouldn't pass muster at a Cub Scout meeting, I took off my glasses once and for all, put on my hat, and left."